nomihadar/Thesis/README.md

 </p>

 <p align="center">
- The research was performed in the Department\
+ The research was performed in the Department<br/>
  of Molecular Biology and Ecology of Plants<br/>
 </p>

 <p align="center">
- Under the supervision of\
+ Under the supervision of<br/>
  **Prof. Itay Mayrose**<br/>
 </p>